 Pro Tip- For the tops of the board we wanted it to lean flat against the wall just like the bottoms of the board.
-To do this you have to cut the top board at a 10 degree angle but vertical instead of horizontal.
+To do this you have to cut the top board at a 10 degree slight angle but vertical instead of horizontal.
 This is totally OPTIONAL but it does give it a nice professional touch.
 I don’t see many people do this to their DIY blanket ladders it’s just something extra that makes it more custom looking.

-This can be done on a circular saw also.
+This can be done on a circular saw or miter box also.
 You will just need that speed square or square head angle protractor.
 (My husband swears by his protractor, it has come in handy many times.)
 Either way you go I would suggest having two people for this part since the board you’re cutting is so long.
 Safety is a big part of DIY and you always want to make sure you are being safe when performing any project!

-The wood for the rungs we chose to stick with the same 1×3 instead of a round dowel rod.
+The pieces of wood for the rungs we chose to stick with the same 1×3 instead of a round dowel rod.
 With each rung at 17 inches long we cut 4 total for our blanket ladder.
 Once again you can measure and cut your rungs whatever length you desire.

 To determine the spacing between rungs I laid all my boards out on the floor and eyeballed where I wanted my rung placement.
-Once I had an estimate of where I wanted them I got my measuring tape and adjusted them so they were evenly spaced.
+Once I had an estimate of where I wanted them I got my tape measure and adjusted them so they were evenly spaced.
 The first rung ended up coming 8 1/2 inches down from the top of the ladder.
-Each board after that I spaced 13 inches apart with the last board being 14 1/2 inches from the bottom of the ladder.
+Each board after that I spaced 13 inches apart with the last board being 14 1/2 inches from the bottom of the ladder legs.
 You could do 5 or 6 rungs instead if you wanted them closer together.

 You have many options to attaching your rungs.
 The first one we will go over is the one I chose to do.
-Kreg Jig screws are sturdy and as I mentioned before I suspect my children will attempt to climb this ladder.
+Pocket hole screws are sturdy and as I mentioned before I suspect my children will attempt to climb this ladder.
 You will need a Kreg Jig system and Kreg Jig screws to get started.
 It’s pretty self explanatory as for drilling pocket holes.
 Your Kreg Jig system should come with everything you need.
 You will want to make sure you adjust your drill bit that came with your kit to the width of your wood.
 If your using a 1×3 then adjust your markers to 3/4.

 In the picture below you will see I chose to assemble the rungs vertically not horizontal.
 I felt like the blankets would look better and stay on better with the rungs installed this way.